OZGrav/meerkat_pulsar_docs/docs/index.md

 * [OzSTAR](ozstar.md) - How to load and use software on the OzSTAR supercomputer.
 * [Software Installation](software_installation.md) - How to install pulsar software.
+* [MeerTime Ephemerides and Templates](ephem_template.md) - How to access the ephemerides and templates and how they were created
 * [Command Examples](commmand_exmaples.md) - Examples of how to perform common tasks.